appscode/blog/content/post/kubedb-v2024.03.16/index.md

         weight: 70
 ```

 In the above majority-on-spot `PlacemenPolicy`, We specify that only us-west-2a, us-west-2c, us-west-2d zones should be used.
-Also, OBJ.REPLICAS/2 +1 number of replicas should go to karpenter.sh/capacity-type:on-demand & others to karpenter.sh/capacity-type: spot.
+Also, OBJ.REPLICAS/2 +1 number of replicas should go to karpenter.sh/capacity-type:spot & others to karpenter.sh/capacity-type: on-demand.
 All we need to do now is to refer this policy in the petset.

 ```yaml
 apiVersion: apps.k8s.appscode.com/v1